dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 ---

 Then, enable the swagger-ui middleware with a reference to the OpenAPI route registered earlier.
-To limit information disclosure and security vulnerability concerns, it's recommend to only enable Swagger UI in development environments.
+To limit information disclosure and security vulnerability concerns, it's recommended to only enable Swagger UI in development environments.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_swaggerui)]